Dasharo/docs/docs/variants/supermicro_x11_lga1151_series/overview.md

 The most advanced code is on [development branch](https://github.com/Dasharo/coreboot/pull/281).
 This code supports only `Dasharo (coreboot+UEFI)`.
 Work in progress documentation can be found [here](https://github.com/Dasharo/docs/pull/426).

+**NOTE**: We decided to follow divide and conquer strategy, every piece of contribution which was verified and reviewed will be merged even if that is just small part of bigger documentation .
+Otherwise we will never move forward.

 ## References